LiorReznik/IMDbOpinionMiner/README.md

 2.better cleaning.

-2.data leakage will be fixed
+2.data leakage will be fixed.

+3.will test 4 deep learning architectures.

-3.general code refactoring
+4.general code refactoring.

 # sentimentReviews
 Sentiment analysis on IDBM reviews ,  using CNN on top of  RNN ( Bidirectional LSTM)  with keras